Frontier: Colonial North America

-English, French, Spanish and Dutch patterns of settlement were quite different.
-Only a few thousand French citizens migrated to Canada.
-These Canadiens settled in villages along the St. Lawrence River, establishing communities that remained stable for long stretches, rather than leapfrogging west the way the English and later the Americans did.
-Although French fur traders ranged widely through the Great Lakes and Mississippi River watersheds, including as far as the Rocky Mountains, they did not usually settle down.
-French settlement in these areas was limited to a few very small villages on the lower Mississippi and in the Illinois Country.
-The Dutch set up fur trading posts in the Hudson River valley, followed by large grants of land to patroons, who brought in tenant farmers that created compact, permanent villages.
-Dutch efforts at westward expansion were halted by their defeats at the hands of English forces.
+British, French, Spanish, and Dutch patterns of expansion and settlement were quite different from one another.
+Only a few thousand French migrated to Canada; the habitants settled in villages along the St. Lawrence River, built communities that remained stable for long stretches, and did not leapfrog west the way that the Americans would.
+Although French fur traders ranged widely through the Great Lakes and Mississippi River watershed, as far as the Rocky Mountains, they did not usually settle down.
+Actual French settlement in those areas was limited to a few very small villages on the lower Mississippi and in the Illinois Country.

+Likewise, the Dutch set up fur trading posts in the Hudson River Valley, followed by large grants of land to patroons, who brought in tenant farmers who created compact permanent villages but did not push westward.